 Plants need at least some sunlight to flower

-Don’t ignore that label!
+The label is your best guide to providing what your plant needs.
 Read it carefully to determine what kind of sunlight your plant prefers, then place it in the proper location.
 No plant will thrive in a dark corner.

 2. ADHERE TO A REGULAR WATERING SCHEDULE